zsteinkamp/m4l-zs.mapper/README.md

 git clone github.com:zsteinkamp/m4l-zs.mapper
 ```

-You should be able to then create a `[bpatcher]` object in your device and have it use `zs.mapper` as its patcher.
+You should be able to then create a `[bpatcher]` object in your device and have it use `zs.MultiMap.maxpat` as its patcher.

 ## Acknowledgments
 Thanks to the Ableton / Cycling 74 teams for improving the mapper for better CPU utilization through the creative use of `[poly~]`, as well as keeping the stock devices editable so that people like me may learn from them!